BrianHuang880507/ProlifMSC/README.md

 ```

 ### 3. Image Analysis
-Perform Fiji ImageJ analysis on the cropped images using the `analyze` command.
+Perform Fiji ImageJ analysis on the cropped images run `cell_anal.bat` or using the `analyze` command.

 #### Arguments:
 - `--data_name`: Dataset folder containing cropped images and their corresponding outlines.